reserveword/IMBlocker/README.en.md

     - We can't capture their inputs, so we make a whitelist for them
 - Limits
     - One `TextFieldWidget` can accept *char input*, but the game may not call him with real inputs
+    - On Platforms other than *Windows* we don't know how to disable/enable input methods
-    - Suggestions and feedbacks about this issue are welcomed
+    - Suggestions and feedbacks are welcomed